geosolutions-it/MapStore2/docs/developer-guide/integrations/openId.md

 # Integration with OpenID connect

+MapStore allows to integrate and login using some common [OpenID connect](https://openid.net/connect/) services.
+With these configurations, you can add to the login form some buttons to login with the given service.

+## Customizing logo an text in Login Form

+For details about the configuration for a specific service, please refer to the specific section below.
+For details about `authenticationProviders` optional values (e.g. to customize icon and/or text to show), refer to the documentation of the LoginPlugin.

+## Supported OpenID services

 MapStore allows to integrate with the following OpenID providers.

 - Google
 - Keycloak (to be implemented)

+For each of service you want to add you have to:

+- properly configure the backend
-For each of these service you will have to configure the back-end and modify `localConfig.json` adding a proper entry to the `authenticationProviders`.
+- modify `localConfig.json` adding a proper entry to the `authenticationProviders`.
 By default, if `authenticationProviders` is not set, it will use classic `{"type": "basic", "provider": "geostore"}`, that represents the standard login on mapstore with username and password.

-For details about the configuration for a specific service, please refer to the specific section below.
-For details about `authenticationProviders` optional values, refer to the documentation of the login plugin.

 !!! note
     For the moment we can configure only one authentication per service.

-## Google
+### Google

+#### Create Oauth 2.0 credentials on Google Console

 In order to setup the openID connection you have to setup a project in Google API Console to obtain Oauth 2.0 credentials and configure them.
 Please follow the [Google documentation](https://developers.google.com/identity/protocols/oauth2/openid-connect) for this.

+#### Configure MapStore back-end for Google OpenID

 After the setup, you will have to: